supreet11agrawal/Proposal/Proposal.md

 After Summer, as it will be beginning of new semester, I will be able to spend relatively more time on Sympy.
 On an average, I will work for 5-6 hours per day.
 * __Working Hours__: Will vary according to college timetable.
 ### Post GSOC period
 I would like to continue my work on stats module and work on introducing new Stochastic Processes.
-I would also work upon exporting random variables to other libraries.
+I would also work upon exporting random variables to other libraries which has been listed under the project ideas page.

 ## Contributions to Sympy
 ### Pull requests